Reentrant Rigidity Transition in Planar Epithelia with Volume- and Area Elasticity

 Interestingly, our 2D-projected model shows that varying 3D cell aspect ratio, i.e., by imposing in-plane isotropic strain, effectively corresponds to nonlinearly changing the effective in-plane preferred cell-shape index $p_0$~[Eq.~(\ref{eq:p0})], which in turn controls the rigidity transition.
 This provides an alternative physical interpretation of $p_0$, which has been so far interpreted through a competition between cortical tension and adhesion strength~\cite{farhadifar07,bi15}.

 2D APE model, which inherently does not describe cell height, counterintuitively and in contrast with the standard jamming~\cite{liu98}, predicts tissue softening upon in-plane compression~\cite{tong22,hernandez23}.
 By accounting for the third dimension, our model changes this view.
-Indeed, compressing and dilating a monolayer away from a cuboidal state both lead to its rigidification~({Fig.~\ref{F1}}).
+Indeed, compressing and dilating a monolayer away from a cuboidal state both lead to its rigidification~(Fig.~\ref{F1}).

 Our analysis also shows that VAE monolayer model is a more direct 3D analog of the 2D APE model than the model in which apical cell sides, described by APE, are coupled to the basolateral cell domains under surface tension~\cite{rozman24}.
-Indeed, while the apico-basolateral coupling in the latter model breaks the apico-basal symmetry, preventing the rigidity transition altoghether, our 3D VAE monolayer model preserves this transition and in the limit of incompressible cells even exactly maps to 2D fixed-area APE model.
+Indeed, while the apico-basolateral coupling in the latter model prevents the rigidity transition altoghether, our 3D VAE monolayer model preserves it and in the limit of incompressible cells even exactly maps to 2D fixed-area APE model.
+We note that the rigidity transition persists even in a generalized version of our model, where cells are associated both with the preferred surface area and preferred apical perimeter~(Supplemental Material, Fig.~S5~\cite{supplMat}).

 Finally, while the assumption that epithelial cells tend to preserve both their volumes and total surface areas is yet to be experimentally validated, this phenomenology may readily apply to studying synthetic planar packings of strongly adhering lipid vesicles, where the membrane's bending elasticity may be negligible and the mechanics may be well-described by the VAE model~\cite{Hocevar11}.